cmu-sei/iides/documentation/example_jsons/example4.md

    - *LE*: Law Enforcement - Law enforcement discovered the insider's illegal activity (e.g., Police noticed that the insider was gaining access to the company after hours).

 - **`Detected method`**:
-   - *2*: Technical Means - The insider's activity was detected via analysis or anomalies in technical systems and software.
+   - *3*: Non-Technical Means - The insider's activity was detected in a non-technical fashion (e.g., The insider had personal items purchased with a company credit card sent to the office by accident).

 - **`Logs`**:
-   - *SF*: System File Logs - File logs (create, delete, modify, etc.) from workstations, servers, and other systems.
+   - *EM*: Email Logs - Logs from email servers or services.

 ## Impact

 - **`Id`**:
    - impact--1d3ccef3-2975-4d62-84c9-d798ec888ae6